Tanja-4732/exDateMan/README.md

 - Offline capable
 - PWA compliant
 - Synchronization
+- Sort by category
 - Multi-user capable
 - Rights management
+- Two factor authentication
 - Event sourced data store (CQS)
+- Access management per inventory
 - Support for occasionally connected devices
-- Access management per inventory
-- "Things" can be defined in inventories
-- Categories can be defined for things
 - Every physical item has its expression date stored
+- A barcode reader to speed up reading in the physical inventory

 ## Technologies used

 The application consists of a Frontend and a Backend.

-The frontend is a [SPA](https://en.wikipedia.org/wiki/Single-page_application) and implemented in [Angular](https://angular.io), using the [Angular Material](https://material.angular.io) UI library.
+The frontend is a [SPA](https://en.wikipedia.org/wiki/Single-page_application) implemented in [Angular](https://angular.io), using the [Angular Material](https://material.angular.io) UI library.
 The backend is implemented in [TypeScript](https://www.typescriptlang.org/) and runs on [Node.js](https://nodejs.org).
 All data is persisted in Postgres as Events, with one single table.
 The JSON of each event is stored in the binary JSON format BSON.

 ## Environment variables